 This year at CES TV’s have been one of the main things on show, from 4K TV’s, to curved TV’s, all the way to Michael Bay walking off stage during your TV presentation, CES has seen it all.
 But the most interesting thing about all these new TV’s is the introduction of the the curved TV and on Monday Samsung revealed the worlds first curved UHD TV.
 But the question is, are curved TV’s worth the extra money, or should you just stick to your standard shape TV?

-Well the answer is its up to you and if you can afford it because with the addition of curved TV’s they bring a whole host of advantages.
+Well the answer is its up to you and if you can afford it because with the addition of curved TV’s they bring a whole host of advantages, particularly if you’re a fan of 4K films.
 And even though they’re not a ground breaking innovation, since they’re used in commercial cinemas and now finding their way into high end home cinemas, many projection screen manufacturers have been producing these curved screen for quite a while now.

 The benefits of curved TV